Dona, Dona: French covers

-In 1964, the song was recorded in French language by French singer Claude François as "Donna, Donna" reaching the top of the French Singles Charts for two consecutive weeks in December 1964.
+In 1964, the song was recorded in French by French singer Claude François as "Donna, Donna" reaching the top of the French Singles Charts for two consecutive weeks in December 1964.
 François co-wrote the French lyrics with Vline Buggy.
 The song, also known by its longer title "Donna, Donna (Le Petit Garçon)", is a revamped version.
 It no longer describes a helpless calf being led to slaughter, as in the original Yiddish version, but the troubles of an aspiring young boy growing up and dreaming about his own future.
 In the last verse, in an autobiographical twist, Claude François alludes to himself by singing the verse as "ce petit garçon que j'étais" (this small boy that I was...).